ethersphere/swarm-docs/contents/incentivization.rst

 Settlement with cheques
 ------------------------
 The balance entries for each node in local databases represent just accounting entries in Swarm's internal accounting unit, but are just numbers.
 The Swarm papers document the notion of a threshold at which finally a financial settlement protocol is initiated.

-If a node's balance with a peer crosses the payment threshold, which is a number every peer can set individually (`swap-payment-threshold`), but has a reasonable default defined in the code, then the node kicks off the settlement process.
+If a node's balance with a peer crosses the payment threshold, which is a number every node can set individually (see `swap-payment-threshold` flag), but has a reasonable default defined in the code, then the node kicks off the settlement process.
 This process involves a series of security and sanity checks, culminating in sending a **signed cheque** to its peer.
-This signed cheque is a piece of data containing the amount, the source chequebook address and the beneficiary chequebook address, as well as thesignature of the cheque issuer.
+This signed cheque is a piece of data containing the amount, the source chequebook address and the beneficiary chequebook address, as well as the signature of the cheque issuer.

 The peer, upon receiving the cheque, will initiate a cashing transaction trying to cash the cheque in - this is a transaction on a blockchain and represents real financial value.
 If the cheque was valid and backed by funds, and thus results in a real transfer of funds from the issuer's contract address to the beneficiary's, the peer will regard the transaction as succesful and reset the balance with the node by the cheque's amount.
 All of the accounting is maintained per peer and thus threshold crossing and cheque issuance is based on every individual balance with every peer.

 .. image:: img/cheque.svg
    :alt: flow diagram depicting how cheques are triggered